reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :start-at: Step 2
     :end-before: Step 3

-In this step we initialize auxiliary time-related constants from seconds to years.
+In this step, we initialize auxiliary time-related constants from seconds to years.
 This is only done for convenience, so that we can specify later, for example, fluid velocity as 1 m/day.